YashParmar257/otaku-world/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is for Otaku World app.